 Finding a gift for someone is stress, whether it’s a small Christmas gift for a coworker, a graduation gift for your little brother, or a present for Father’s Day.

-But don’t worry; we have your back.
+But don’t worry; we have your back with a good knife.

 Here’s a look at 20 easy knife-related gift ideas that are sure to get some genuine smiles and thanks.
 The best part is that everything’s under $20.